 In Sacramento, students have the opportunity to meet the executive and legislative leaders who shape the laws and policies of the state.
 In the past, scheduled events include discussions with legislators, lobbyists, campaign strategists, journalists, Capitol staff and representatives of the Brown Administration.
 In addition to formally structured events, students also have the opportunity to meet and network with political, policy and government experts.

 For those chosen to attend the Cerrell Seminar, transportation from Los Angeles to Sacramento, hotel accommodations in Sacramento, and most meals were provided.
 Students are responsible for personal and incidental expenses.

 The program is open to undergraduate students of all majors currently pursuing degrees at USC with a GPA of 3.0 or higher.
 As this is a competitive program, in addition to exemplary academic work, candidates should have a demonstrated interest in politics, government or public service, as shown through means such as:

-To download our Spring 2015 Joseph R. Cerrell Sacramento Seminar in Political Leadership application click here
+The application for our Spring 2015 Joseph R. Cerrell Sacramento Seminar in Political Leadership has closed.

 The application for next year's event will be posted in January 2016.